espressif/vscode-esp-idf-extension/README.md

   - Either open Visual Studio Code and create a workspace folder.
   - Run `code ${YOUR_PROJECT_DIR}` from the command line.
 - Check you have installed the [Prerequisites](#Prerequisites)
-- Press <kbd>F1</kbd> and type **ESP-IDF: Configure ESP-IDF extension** to open the extension configuration wizard.
+- On the first time using the extension, press <kbd>F1</kbd> and type **ESP-IDF: Configure ESP-IDF extension** to open the extension configuration wizard.
 This will install ESP-IDF and tools and configure the extension.

-- Please take a look at [SETUP](./docs/SETUP.md) for details about extension configuration.
+  > **NOTE:** Please take a look at [SETUP](./docs/SETUP.md) documentation or the [Install](./docs/tutorial/install.md) tutorial for details about extension configuration.

 - Press <kbd>F1</kbd> and type **ESP-IDF: Create project from extension template** to generate a template ESP-IDF project or **ESP-IDF: Show Examples Projects** to create from ESP-IDF examples.